 It’s that time of the year again.
 You know, the time when seasonal and holiday wishes are sent and received.
 Most of us associate this practice with Christmas, some others Hanukkah, and still others send greetings for winter solstice.

 If you are at a loss for something unique to say in your holiday greeting, below are some of our favorite examples.
 Some secular, and some religious.
 Some are serious and some funny.
-Choose how to express yourself in a way that’s comfortable to you.
+Choose how to express yourself in a way that’s comfortable for you.
 So, heat up some hot chocolate and enjoy the process.

 Happy Holidays – Secular Greetings